 A short dark coat will allow the sun radiation to heat up the surface much faster than a longer light-colored coat.

-So the surface will be kept cooler on the dog with longer light-colored coat.
+So the surface will be kept cooler on the dog with longer light-colored coat – but the radiation will eventually heat up the surface on this dog aswell.

 But –once the sun radiation disappears the short black coat will allow the dog to cool down quicker as the heat from the body can disappear thru the short coat quicker than on the dog with long hair.